Nelson Mandela was the shining example of grace and dignity on this...

 The filing of a statement of appeal will not operate to stay the effect of sanctions imposed.
 The statement of appeal may request that sanctions imposed be stayed or modified pending the determination of the appeal, and the reasons for such request are to be set forth in the statement of appeal.
 The Dean of Students or the Vice President in his or her discretion may suspend, stay, or modify sanctions imposed, subject to such conditions as either may deem appropriate.

-Upon receipt of a timely appeal, the Dean of Students will forward to the Vice President the relevant record of the matter.
-The Dean of Students may file with the Vice President a written response to the statement of appeal and will provide the student with a copy of his or her written response.
-The Vice President or his or her designee will review the record and the statements submitted.
-The decision of the Vice President will be in writing, with copies provided to the student and the Dean of Students.
-The decision of the Vice President will be final.
+Upon receipt of a timely appeal, the Dean of Students will forward to the Provost the relevant record of the matter.
+The Dean of Students may file with the Provost a written response to the statement of appeal and will provide the student with a copy of his or her written response.
+The Provost or his or her designee will review the record and the statements submitted.
+The decision of the Provost will be in writing, with copies provided to the student and the Dean of Students.
+The decision of the Provost will be final.

 - Affirm, modify, or reverse the findings of guilt.